agosiewska/SAFE-experiments/README.md

----
-title: 'Simpler is Better: Lifting Interpretability-Performance Trade-off via Automated Feature Engineering'
+## Simpler is Better: Lifting Interpretability-Performance Trade-off via Automated Feature Engineering
-output: html_document
----

 This repository is a landing page for  the article: [Alicja Gosiewska](https://www.linkedin.com/in/alicja-gosiewska/), [Anna Kozak](https://www.linkedin.com/in/anna-kozak-a45687116/), and [Przemysław Biecek](https://www.linkedin.com/in/pbiecek/). *Simpler is Better: Lifting Interpretability-Performance Trade-off via Automated Feature Engineering*.